These big, chunky golden cookies dotted with Mini Eggs make the perfect Easter treat - though frankly we're happy to eat them all year.

 - 1 pack of Mini Eggs

-Crush half a pack of Mini Eggs in a small cellophane bag using a rolling pin and add to the dough continuing to knead until they’re evenly spread through the dough.
+- Crush half a pack of Mini Eggs in a small cellophane bag using a rolling pin and add to the dough continuing to knead until they’re evenly spread through the dough.

-Roll out golf ball size pieces of dough and pop onto the baking tray.
+- Roll out golf ball size pieces of dough and pop onto the baking tray.
 Pat down a little to flatten and leave about a 2cm gap between each cookie as they’ll grow.

-Once you’re happy with your cookies, push a few of the remaining whole Mini Eggs into the tops of the cookie dough.
+- Once you’re happy with your cookies, push a few of the remaining whole Mini Eggs into the tops of the cookie dough.

-Bake in the oven for 7-10 mins until golden.
+- Bake in the oven for 7-10 mins until golden.
 Leave to cool.

-Top tip for making Chunky Mini Egg cookies
+Top tips for making Mini Egg cookies: